TKTL1

 Transketolase-like-1 (TKTL1) is a gene closely related to the transketolase gene (TKT).
-It emerged in mammals during the course of evolution and, according to the latest research findings, is considered one of the key genes that distinguishes modern humans (homo sapiens) from Neanderthals.
+It emerged in mammals during the course of evolution and, according to the latest research findings, is considered one of the key genes that distinguishes modern humans (Homo sapiens) from Neanderthals.
+However, some modern humans also exhibit the "archaic" transketolase-like-1 allele attributed to Neanderthals, with no known effects.

 The proteins formed by the two transketolase genes form a heterodimer (TKTL1-TKT).
 Once expressed, the TKTL1 protein displaces a TKT protein from the TKT-TKT homodimer, leading to the formation of a TKTL1-TKT heterodimer.
 This heterodimer is enzymatically very different from the transketolase homodimer (TKT-TKT), as the heterodimer leads to a significant increase in ribose-5-phosphate in cells.
 TKTL1 also allows formation of acetyl-CoA, an important component for the synthesis of lipids and steroids.

 The TKTL1-Gene was discovered by Dr. Johannes Coy and first published 1996.

 Function

 The basic components ribose-5-phosphate and acetyl-CoA, which are formed by TKTL1, provide essential building blocks for the formation of new cells.
 TKTL1 controls the cell cycle and enables its execution by providing ribose, the building block necessary for DNA synthesis.
 The production of ribose also provides the building block for DNA damage repair, so that activation of TKTL1 enables cancer cells to repair DNA damage induced by chemotherapy or radiotherapy more effectively and thus become resistant to these therapies.